 International Debut Novel Competition

-Our global search for aspiring novelists continues this summer as the Irish Writers Centre opens submissions to the International Debut Novel Competition (IDNC).
+Our global search for aspiring novelists continues this summer as the Irish Writers Centre is open for submissions to the International Debut Novel Competition.

-From Friday 1 August to Sunday 14 September 2025, the Irish Writers Centre will be on the hunt for new voices of literature around the world.
-Formerly known as Novel Fair, the now revamped International Debut Novel Competition (IDNC) will ask hopeful, as yet unpublished, novelists to submit 5,000 words of their manuscript and a synopsis with the aim of jumping the publication slush pile and meeting agents and publishers face-to-face or zoom-to-zoom over the course of two days.
+From Friday 1 August to Sunday 14 September 2025, the Irish Writers Centre is on the hunt for new voices of literature around the world.
+Formerly known as Novel Fair, the now revamped International Debut Novel Competition asks hopeful, as yet unpublished, novelists to submit 5,000 words of their manuscript and a synopsis with the aim of jumping the publication slush pile and meeting agents and publishers face-to-face or zoom-to-zoom over the course of two days.

 2021 winner (The Couples)